MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 2) THe training dataset is constucted via user and ad data.
 If an ad is clicked, it is labeled as positive.
 There might be some strategies to label negatives such as viewing an ad for a certain time but not clicking, labeling all impressions before a click as negatives, labeling a hide/block reaction as negative etc.

 3) Continual learning is a necessity.
-Event a 5 minute delay might worsen the performance.
+Even a 5 minute delay might worsen the performance.

 4) A high level design